 The reason behind this error could be that the permissions failed to update during enabling of the remote mailbox within the hybrid deployment scenario.
 So, the permissions need to be made available or enable from the parent Active Directory object.

-Note: The above mentioned error “Active Directory operation failed on <xxxxx>.
-This error is not retriable.
-Additional information: Insufficient access rights to perform the operation” can also appear while performing the other Exchange management tasks like migration from older version to a newer version, utilizing Exchange Management Shell commands like Set-Mailbox, Move-Mailbox, etc.
+Note: The above-mentioned error can also appear while performing the other Exchange management tasks like migration from older version to a newer version, utilizing Exchange Management Shell commands like Set-Mailbox, Move-Mailbox, etc.

 Another cause for the error can be because the SID filtering quarantining is enabled between Exchange domains in the similar forest.
 In such condition, Exchange Trusted Subsystem members (Exchange Servers) will not behave like members when present in other domains.
 It restricts the attempt of updating the recipients using the Exchange Management Shell cmdlets (Set-Mailbox, Move-Mailbox, etc.).
 So, the solution to fix this situation is only disabling the SID filtering quarantining between the domains within the same forest.
 For that, Exchange administrators need to run this command with the required values in the Command Prompt of the Exchange system.